perslev/U-Sleep-API-Python-Bindings/README.md

 ### Sessions

 All endpoints accept the query parameter `?session_name=[SESSION_NAME]`.
-Each stores information on which model to use, what file to predict on and handles to output log- and hypnogram files.
+Each session stores information on which model to use, what file to predict on and handles to output log- and hypnogram files.
 Each user may have (at the time of writing) 5 active sessions.

 If no session is specified, the `'default'` session name is used.
 Note that the `'default'` session is also used by the browser when accessing U-Sleep at [https://sleep.ai.ku.dk](https://sleep.ai.ku.dk).